Technigo/project-happy-thoughts-api/README.md

 Endpoint: /thoughts/:thoughtId/like
 Method: PUT
 Description: Increments the number of hearts for a specific thought.
+Following RESTful principles, I used PUT to 'update' likes even though the requirements say POST.
 Parameters: thoughtId: The ID of the thought to like.
 Response:
 Success: